What Are the Treatments for Chronic Pain?

 Transcutaneous electrical nerve stimulation therapy, more commonly referred to as TENS, uses electrical stimulation to diminish pain.
 During the procedure, low-voltage electrical current is delivered through electrodes that are placed on the skin near the source of pain.
 The electricity from the electrodes stimulates the nerves in an affected area and sends signals to the brain that "scramble" normal pain signals.
 TENS is not painful and may be effective therapy to mask pain such as diabetic neuropathy.
 However, TENS for chronic low back pain is not effective and cannot be recommended, says the American Academy of Neurology (AAN).

 Bioelectric therapy relieves pain by blocking pain messages to the brain.
-Bioelectric therapy also prompts the body to produce chemicals called endorphins that decrease or eliminate painful sensations by blocking the message of pain from being delivered to the brain.
+Bioelectric therapy also prompts the body to produce chemicals called endorphins (endorphins are also released by exercise) that decrease or eliminate painful sensations by blocking the message of pain from being delivered to the brain.

 Bioelectric therapy can be used to treat many chronic and acute conditions causing pain, such as back pain, muscle pain, headaches and migraines, arthritis, TMJ disorder, diabetic neuropathy, and scleroderma.

 Bioelectric therapy is effective in providing temporary pain control, but it should be used as part of a total pain management program.
 When used along with conventional pain-relieving medications, bioelectric treatment may allow pain sufferers to reduce their dose of some pain relievers by up to 50%.